 Often, qualifications are necessary to ensure that ads do not mislead.
 They can provide additional pieces of information that ensure consumers properly understand the headline or primary claims being made and can make an informed decision in relation to the product.

-Code rule 3.3 states that Marketing communications must not mislead by omitting material information, or by presenting it in an unclear, unintelligible, ambiguous or untimely manner.
-Marketing communications must not mislead by hiding material information or presenting it in an unclear, unintelligible, ambiguous or untimely manner.
+Rule 3.3 makes clear that ads must not mislead by omitting material information, or by presenting it in an unclear, unintelligible, ambiguous or untimely manner.
 Material information is defined as information that the consumer needs to make informed decisions in relation to a product.
-Marketing communications which omit material information, making it difficult for consumers to make informed decisions about a marketer’s product or service, are likely to breach this rule
+Marketing communications which omit material information, making it difficult for consumers to make informed decisions about a marketer’s product or service, are likely to breach rule 3.3.

-Any limitations which affect how or when a product or service can be used are likely to be considered material information (Trailfinders Ltd, 15 June 2022).
-Material information should be included in the initial advertising, and it is unlikely to be considered sufficiently clear to include this in full terms and conditions, or in information which is separate to the initial advertising.
-The ASA upheld complaints about an ad for an online copywrite service because the ad did not make it clear that the quoted price of £42 was an annual subscription cost, rather than a one off fee (Objective Concept, 12 February 2020).
+Any limitations which affect how or when a product or service can be used are likely to be considered material information (Eurostar International Ltd, 06 November 2024).
+Material information should be included in the initial advertising, and it is unlikely to be sufficiently clear if set out in the full terms and conditions, or in information separate to the initial advertising.
+The ASA upheld a complaint about an ad for a NOW TV membership plan, because the relevant webpages did not clearly set out that the plans included ads, and information about the memberships offering ad-free viewing was either two clicks away from the main body text, or one click away at the bottom of a long webpage (Sky UK Ltd t/a NOW, 31 July 2024).

 Additional requirements apply to promotional offers.
-For guidance on the information which should be included when running promotions, see Promotional marketing: terms and conditions.
+For guidance on the information which should be included when running promotions, see Promotional marketing: terms and conditions and significant conditions.

 Qualify, don't contradict

-Code rule 3.9 states that qualifications may be used to clarify claims, but they must not contradict those claims to the extent that consumers are likely to be misled.
-If a qualification is likely to contradict the claim it qualifies is a way which is likely to mislead, the main claim is likely to be considered misleading.
+Rule 3.9 states that marketing communications must state significant limitations and qualifications.
+Qualifications may be used to clarify claims, but they must not contradict those claims to the extent that consumers are likely to be misled.

 Present qualifications clearly and with sufficient prominence